erpin10/NH_Emerg/README.md

 - Percentage of low risk long-stay residents who lose control of their bowels or bladder
 - Total nursing staff turnover
 - Adjusted RN Staffing Hours per Resident per Day

+# Results
+### Stepwise Linear Regression

+Based on this model, the attributes with the most effect include: <br>
+- Average Residents per Day: With a unit increase in Average Residents per Day, there is a -0.144 decrease in the Emergency Department Visit Rate. <br>
+- Long-Stay QM Rating (1.0): With a unit increase in the 1/5 (or lowest) Long-Stay QM Rating, there is an increase in the Emergency Department Visit Rate. <br>
+- Percentage of long-stay residents whose need for help with daily activities has increase: With a unit increase in the percentage of long-stay residents who need additional help, there is a -0.1155 decrease in Emergency Dpeartment Visit Rate.<br>
+- Percentage of long-stay resident who received an antipsychotic medication: With a unit increase in the percentage of patients receiving a anti-psychotic medication, there is a -0.1043 decrease in the Emergency Department Visit rate. <br>

+The model was generally accurate in its predictions based on the MAE and has good performance based on the RMSE, however is only able to explain 27% of variation based on the R^2.

+### Random Forest Regression with XG Boost